-The Division of Vascular Surgery comprises our clinical faculty of four board-certified vascular surgeons, who work closely with our non-invasive vascular technology specialist, and two board-certified podiatric surgeons, together with their clinical and administrative support staff dedicated to our mission of excellence in the care of patients with vascular disorders; the education of medical students and surgical residents in the art of vascular surgery; the performance of basic and translational research aimed at advancing the management of vascular disease; and community service, such as free vascular screenings
+The Division of Vascular and Endovascular Surgery comprises our clinical faculty of six vascular surgeons, who work closely with our non-invasive vascular technology specialist, and two podiatric surgeons, together with their clinical and administrative support staff dedicated to our mission of excellence in the care of patients with vascular disorders; the education of medical students and surgical residents in the art of vascular surgery; the performance of basic and translational research aimed at advancing the management of vascular disease; and community service, such as free vascular screenings

 The Division’s vascular surgeons have been recognized for their clinical excellence by selection for inclusion in the Castle Connolly Guides, Top Doctors: New York Metro Area, representing the top 10% of physicians in the New York Metropolitan area.
 In addition, they have been selected for inclusion in the Consumers' Research Council of America Guide to America's Top Surgeons.